 Integrative therapies may play a role in your dog’s cancer treatment plan.

-Acupuncture may be helpful in managing the symptoms of cancer treatment such as nausea.
+Acupuncture may help manage the symptoms of cancer treatment , such as nausea.

-One study showed the use of various traditional Chinese veterinary medicine modalities improved clinical signs and decreased the mass size in a Pug diagnosed with nasal adenocarcinoma.28
+One study showed that using various traditional Chinese veterinary medicine modalities improved clinical signs and decreased the mass size in a Pug diagnosed with nasal adenocarcinoma.28

-Nasal hydropulsion is a palliative, last-resort treatment in case of obstructive nasal tumors in dogs.
-A jet of saline is sent up the nasal passages with the intent to “blow out” pieces of the tumor.
+Nasal hydropulsion (mentioned above in the diagnosis section) is a palliative, last-resort treatment in case of obstructive nasal tumors in dogs.
+A jet of saline is sent up the nasal passages to “blow out” pieces of the tumor.
 This is also sometimes used to get a tissue sample when a biopsy is hard to obtain.
 It is generally used when radiation therapy or surgery is not affordable, available, or desired.27

 Dr. Narda Robinson explains the hard science behind acupuncture that's been discovered over the last decades in this DOG CANCER ANSWERS episode.